IBM/text-summarization-and-visualization-using-watson-studio/README.md

 * They delight and provide emotional connection.
 * They are fast & engaging.
 As observed, skilled interpretation is what provides the beautiful insights.

 ![](https://github.com/IBM/text-summarization-and-visualization-using-watson-studio/blob/master/doc/source/images/results_1.png)

 Latent Dirichlet Allocation (LDA) is a probabilistic model with interpretable topics.
+Topic modeling is one of the most popular NLP techniques with several real-world applications such as dimensionality reduction, text summarization, recommendation engine, etc. To visualize our topics in a 2-dimensional space we will use the pyLDAvis library.
+This visualization is interactive in nature and displays topics along with the most relevant words.

 ![](https://github.com/IBM/text-summarization-and-visualization-using-watson-studio/blob/master/doc/source/images/results_2.png)

 # Troubleshooting